crbanman/CC_Generator/README.md

 2. Click "Add to Chrome"
 3. Confirm the installation

-### Manual Installation (Developer Mode)
+### Manual Installation - Chrome (Developer Mode)

 1. Download or clone this repository
+2. Build the Chrome version: `pnpm package`
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top-right corner
+4. Enable "Developer mode" in the top-right corner
-4. Click "Load unpacked" and select the directory containing this extension
+5. Click "Load unpacked" and select the `dist` directory
+6. The extension should now be installed and visible in your toolbar

+### Manual Installation - Firefox (Developer Mode)

+1. Download or clone this repository
+2. Build the Firefox version: `pnpm package:firefox`
+3. Open Firefox and navigate to `about:debugging`
+4. Click "This Firefox" in the sidebar
+5. Click "Load Temporary Add-on"
+6. Navigate to the `build` directory and select `cc-generator-firefox-v*.zip`
-5. The extension should now be installed and visible in your toolbar
+7. The extension should now be installed and visible in your toolbar

+### Firefox Add-ons Store (Coming Soon)

+Firefox add-on store submission is planned for a future release.

 ## Usage

-1. Click the CC Generator icon in your Chrome toolbar
+1. Click the CC Generator icon in your browser toolbar
 2. Select the desired card type from the dropdown
 3. Click "Generate Card Number" to create a new test card number
 4. Click "Copy" to copy the number to your clipboard
 5. Paste the number wherever you need it for testing
 6. Access additional settings via the settings page

+The extension works identically in both Chrome and Firefox.

 ## Development